 Teaching Used To: To Talk About the Past

-In this post, we are going to discuss teaching used to to talk about repeated actions in the past.
-We’ll also introduce an easy-to-follow teacher-led lesson plan that you can use to introduce the topic to your ESL students.
-If your students are already comfortable using the past tense and want other ways to express their past actions, continue reading to find out more about the resources available!
+In this post, I am going to discuss teaching used to to talk about repeated actions in the past.
+I will also introduce an easy-to-follow teacher-led lesson plan that you can use to introduce this topic to your ESL students.
+If your students are already comfortable using the past tense and want other ways to express their past actions, continue reading to find out more about resources available.

 Teaching used to

-Off2Class has created an awesome teacher-led lesson plan you can use to introduce the subject used to to your ESL students.
-It talks about using it in the positive form, negative form, and question form.
+Off2Class has created this engaging teacher-led lesson plan you can use to introduce the subject used to to your ESL students.
+It outlines how to used to in the positive form, negative form and question form.
 The lesson begins with a brief, easy-to-follow explanation of the grammar rules, followed by activities.
-Students can practice until perfect!
+Students can review and practice these concepts until they have reached perfection.
 After this lesson, your students will have a better understanding of used to.
-Don’t forget to sign up for your FREE Off2Class teacher account so you can access the teacher notes and assign homework for extra practice!
+Don’t forget to sign up for your free Off2Class teacher account so you can access the teacher notes and assign homework for extra practice!

 After teaching this lesson on the phrase used to, consider checking out the Off2Class ESL Lesson Library!
 All of our lesson plans are designed with teachers like you in mind.
 They are ready-to-teach and suitable for both in-person and online classes.
 With lesson plans in a range of subjects and levels, you are just a few clicks away from your next ESL lesson!

-If you found this post helpful, don’t forget to share it with other teachers like yourself!
-As well, comment below – we love to hear from experts like you!
+If you found this post helpful, don’t forget to share it with other teachers like yourself.
+Make sure you comment below because we love to hear from experts like you!